Module 8. Tabfiad: Diaspora and Sense of Place

 1. Students discuss the story.

-1. Why did the Ifiallig people leave Fiallig?
+1. Identify the central conflict of the story?
+Why did the Ifiallig people leave Fiallig?

 4. Why didn’t the Ifiallig stay even after the Tabfiad was killed?